TK2B/HW2_Memory_Game/README.md

 Bastian.Wegstein@students.hs-mainz.de

+!!!!!
+There are 3 diverent Versions check out the branches !!!!
+!!!!!
+For evaluating just pic the simple Version           !!!!
+!!!!!
+DEMO Video on git

+- OnLoad :  SLIDER to select size of the Grid (Level) Enter Your Name and Press Play

+-GAME : Made a CustomButtonClass which can hold/store some additional data
+      : All data is stored in Array (i gave them all IDs if you neee acceess to something specific) : Made an array of custom Buttons implemented Shuffle/ Swap functions

 #Homework 2: MemoryGame App
 In this assignment you will develop a MemoryGame that will let the user play memory on his/her phone.
 We will start with 8 cards displayed on the screen, all cards face down.
 The user picks on card, then another.
 If both cards show the same symbol/picture, the pair is removed and the user continues to turn other cards.
 If the two cards turned don’t show the same symbol/picture, both cards are turned after a few seconds.
 The app will track the number of flips/turns of cards and display that number on the bottom of the screen.